 In the main, there are three types of betting odds used by bookmakers:

-Also known as ‘European’ odds, decimal odds are widely used by European, Australian, and Canadian betting companies.
+Also known as ‘European’ odds, decimal odds are widely used by European, Australian, and Canadian bookmakers.
 Calculating potential winnings is easy with decimal odds.
 Simply multiply your stake by the decimal odds and then subtract your initial stake to get the potential profit.

 In the above example, you can get odds of 3.75 on a draw between Agsu and Sabail II in the Azerbaijani second division.
 A £20 wager at these odds equates to: